Introducing The Big Reveal (WT)

 More to be confirmed!

-The collection will launch in late 2022 / early 2023.
+The collection will launch in early 2023 [UPDATE: OK, late 2023].
 It will be a collaboration with MAH’s new imprints Ping Press and Both Are Worse.
-In the meanwhile, you can keep an eye on Vector, where you’ll be able to get a sneak peek at some of the chapters throughout the second half of 2022.
+In the meanwhile, you can keep an eye on Vector, where you’ll be able to get a sneak peek at some of the chapters and interviews.
 See also the related Applied Hope Games Jam.